norakw16/Nora_Portfolio/README.md

 ### Project 1: Global Deforestation Rates: Project Overview
 - Created visualizations displaying the increasing rates in tree cover loss (in hectares)
-- Produced a chloropleth map displaying the countries who have contributed the most to deforestation from 2001-2020
+- Produced a chloropleth map displaying the countries who have contributed the most to deforestation in 2010
 - Offered valuable advice in presentation for how at-risk countries can decrease their tree cover loss rates